visulima/visulima/packages/colorize/README.md

 ## Browser support

-Since Chrome 69, ANSI escape codes are natively supported in the developer console.
+Since Chrome 69 (every chrome based browser), ANSI escape codes are natively supported in the developer console.

+For other browsers (like firefox) we use the console style syntax command `%c` with css.

 ## Windows